 To take advantage of the wonderful paddling opportunities within easy reach of Inverness - as well as further afield - a programme of regular trips is arranged each year.
-To get an idea of what trips with ICC are like, have a look at previous trip reports.
+To get an idea of what trips with ICC are like, have a look at the Club's Facebook page.

 Once the programme has been finalised, details of individual trips - including the date when bookings open - will be added to the events calendar.
-The complete calendar, as a Word document, including organisers' email addresses, is circulated to the members of the Sea list around the same time (usually sometime in February); it is also available in the Members Area.
+The complete calendar, as a Word document, including organisers' email addresses, is circulated to the members of the Sea list around the same time (usually sometime in February).
 As wild camping trips in particular tend to fill up very quickly, do take note of the date and time on which bookings open!

 This year's calendar is still being finalised: please keep an eye on the Club’s Google Calendar - and on emails!